PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 Why Talk Therapy Alone Sometimes Isn’t Enough

-In Dallas therapy right now, there’s a real shift toward nervous system-informed care.
-Clients want more than insight.
-They want transformation and integration.
+In Dallas trauma therapy right now, there’s a real shift toward nervous system-informed care.
+You want more than insight.
+You may also want transformation and integration.

 What Brainspotting Looks Like in Real Life